MontyMango/pingchk/README.md

 # What is pingchk?
-pingchk scans your local network to find the listed computers, and lists the hostname and IP address in a text file.
+pingchk scans your local network to find the listed computers, and lists the hostname and IP address in a results text file.